 Diamond Way Buddhism offers practical and effective methods to realize mind’s inherent richness for the benefit of all.
-With an accesible and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
+With an accessible and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
 We always present a basic introduction for newcomers, and the meditations are guided in English.

-Our public program consists of a short talk on a basic and practical Buddhism topics, followed by a guided meditation with explanation.
+Our public program consists of a short talk on a basic and practical Buddhism topic, followed by a guided meditation with explanation.
 Newcomers are invited to come.
 No previous experience with Buddhism or meditation is required to attend, and questions are always encouraged.

 The regular meditation is the Guru Yoga meditation on the 16th Karmapa and is guided in English.

 7:00 pm - Public Meditation

 Short talk on a Buddhist topic and guided meditation.